-A risk assessment should always be performed before deciding that operations will be outsourced.
+A risk assessment is always performed before deciding that operations will be outsourced.
 The assessment shall be based on the assumption that outsourcing should be appropriate in terms of commercial considerations, as well as in terms of reasonable assurance that management and control, safeguarding of ongoing business operations, effective monitoring and supervision and a good relationship with our clients will be maintained.

 Storebrand entered into a long-term strategic partnership agreement with Cognizant in November 2015.
 At the same time, Storebrand sold 66% of its shares in Storebrand Baltic UAB, which functioned as the Group's service centre in Vilnius, Lithuania, to Cognizant.
-This agreement initially included business processes and IT development activities that were already carried out by Storebrand Baltic.
+The remaining 34% was sold to Cognizant during the first quarter of 2018.
+The agreement initially included business processes and IT development activities that were already carried out by Storebrand Baltic.
 Furthermore, Storebrand sees a significant potential in this collaboration agreement in terms of innovation and digitalization of the Group's services, with subsequent streamlining of processes and IT solutions.
 This will provide better and more innovative solutions for the Group's clients, as well as contribute to reduced expenses.